Anaheim Ducks: New ownership, Selänne's return and franchise rebrand (2003–2008)

-In January 2006, Samueli announced the team would be renamed as simply the "Anaheim Ducks" as of the following season.
+In January 2006, Samueli announced the team would be renamed as simply the "Anaheim Ducks" starting the following season.

 Stanley Cup champions (2006–2007)

-Prior to the 2006–07 season, the Ducks adopted a completely new look to go along with their new name; their team colors became black, gold and orange, and the logo of a duck-shaped goalie mask was dropped in favor of the word "Ducks", with a webbed foot in place of the "D".
+Prior to the 2006–07 season, the Ducks adopted a completely new look to go along with their new name; their team colors became black, gold and orange, and the logo of a duck-shaped goaltender mask was dropped in favor of the word "Ducks", with a webbed foot in place of the "D".